 Land a client with one service (usually a website chatbot), prove value, then expand into adjacent channels — WhatsApp, voice AI, autonomous agents.
 Each expansion increases revenue per client and deepens retention, which is more profitable than constantly acquiring new clients.

 Through a multi-client reseller dashboard with client isolation, letting the agency manage every client's bots, branding, and billing from one login.
-BotPenguin provides this with separate branded instances per client.
+BotPenguin provides this with separate, client-branded instances.

-Scaling white label services for agencies is not just about choosing a platform.
+Scaling white label services for agencies means building recurring revenue around a repeatable delivery model.

-It depends on the model built around it.
-Flat-fee economics protect margins, tiered packaging makes upgrades easier, and land-and-expand growth increases revenue from existing clients.
+Flat-fee economics protect margins, tiered packaging creates clear upgrade paths, and land-and-expand growth increases revenue from existing clients.

 That is how agencies move from one resold service to a scalable channel stack across chatbots, WhatsApp, voice AI, and AI agents.

 BotPenguin supports this model with flat-fee pricing, multi-channel delivery, and multi-client control.
-That gives agencies the structure to grow recurring revenue without rebuilding operations for every new client.
+That gives agencies the structure to grow recurring revenue without having to rebuild operations for every new client.